-You Asked, We Answer: What’s the most sustainable type of disposable cups, cutlery and plates I can buy?
+You Asked: What’s the most sustainable type of disposable cups, cutlery and plates I can buy?

 An example carbon footprint of disposable packaging (adapted from Eco-Products website)

 When using disposables, what to consider

 There is no “best” disposable product; each has pros and cons.
 Understanding those pros and cons is almost impossible without performing a Life Cycle Assessment that compares all the environmental impacts (energy, water, pollution, etc.) of the exact products you’re considering.